 Stay in a Piece of Cape Cod History at the Lighthouse Inn

 There’s timelessness in the Lighthouse Inn experience: the history of the buildings and the time-tested West Dennis Light, for sure, but also the reliably excellent service we provide our guests—the same warm-hearted hospitality that the Stone family has shown the Inn’s visitors since 1938.
-Come experience that venerable hospitality—and soak up the maritime grandeur of Cape Cod’s south shore, another thing that hasn’t changed over the decades—on an idyll at the Lighthouse Inn in 2019!
+Come experience that venerable hospitality—and soak up the maritime grandeur of Cape Cod’s south shore, another thing that hasn’t changed over the decades—in an idyll at the Lighthouse Inn!